-“This machine learning algorithm has the potential to be a low cost, easily implementable, and sustainable medical technology that assists healthcare professionals in identifying more patients with pulmonary hypertension,” Gaurav Choudhary, MD, said in a press release.
-Choudhary is principal investigator and director of cardiovascular research at the Lifespan Cardiovascular Institute in Rhode Island.
-He also is director of cardiovascular research at the Alpert Medical School of Brown University.
+“This machine learning algorithm has the potential to be a low-cost, easily implementable, and sustainable medical technology that assists healthcare professionals in identifying more patients with pulmonary hypertension,” Gaurav Choudhary, MD, said in a press release.
+Choudhary is the principal investigator and director of cardiovascular research at the Lifespan Cardiovascular Institute in Rhode Island.
+He also is the director of cardiovascular research at the Alpert Medical School of Brown University.

 Diagnostic delays in PH are not uncommon.
 More than two years pass after symptoms begin before a diagnosis is reached in some cases, according to Eko.
 Such delays can increase the risk of severe outcomes significantly, including premature disability and heart failure.